 Image credit: Future PLC

-When it comes to fixtures and fittings it’s easy to be swayed by the hottest new designs that look fabulous – but don’t let your choice be more about style than practicality.
-For instance in a family kitchen the latest metallic designs might not be the most practical for sticky little fingers.
-The latest kitchen trends might not work for your home, and that’s ok – a kitchen has to be functional to be of value.
+When it comes to fixtures and fittings, it’s easy to be swayed by the hottest new designs that look fabulous, but don’t let your choice be more about style than practicality.
+For instance, in a family kitchen, the latest metallic designs might not be the most practical for sticky little fingers.
+The newest kitchen trends might not work for your home, and that’s ok – a kitchen has to be functional to be of value.

 21. Choosing a design that will date